mnott/mnott.de/Obsidian for Wordpress.md

 title: Obsidian for Wordpress
 menu_order: 1
 post_status: publish
-post_excerpt: This is a post excerpt.
+post_excerpt: This shows how to Feed from Obsidian to Wordpress.
 taxonomy:
     category:
         - Obsidian